Friendly Towns Connect FAQ

 What happens if my child is enrolled and can no longer participate?

 Please let us know as soon as possible if your child cannot attend the session they are registered for.
-NYC children will be matched with host families, and we will need to let their host family know.
 We may be able to place your child in another session with enough notice.

 What if my child can’t attend a day?

 Please let Fresh Air staff know if your child needs to miss a day.
-As many activities will take place in small breakout rooms with your child’s host family, as much notice as possible is appreciated.
+As some activities will take place in small breakout rooms, as much notice as possible is appreciated.
 The program has only nine meetings, and we hope your child can attend all of them if possible.

 Who will be interacting with and supervising my child?